-There were no differences in quality of life53 nor mood.^{52,53} Effects on sleep were mixed.
-Sleep interference improved more in the gabapentin group compared to placebo (p=0.0001) in the Pinkerton et al. (2014) trial 51, but Guttuso et al. (2003) showed no improvements in total sleep outcome, measured by the Pittsburgh Sleep Quality Index (PSQI).
-However, a secondary analysis of the Guttuso trial focusing on sleep domains reported that gabapentin significantly improved the sleep quality subdomain (p=0.03), but not the sleep efficiency or daily disturbance subdomains.71 See Tables D3.6.-.7.
+There were no differences in quality of life60 nor mood in the gabapentin trials.^{59,60} Effects on sleep were mixed.
+Sleep interference improved more in the gabapentin group compared to placebo (p=0.0001) in the Pinkerton et al. (2014) trial 58, but Guttuso et al. (2003) showed no improvements in total sleep outcome, measured by the Pittsburgh Sleep Quality Index (PSQI).
+However, a secondary analysis of the Guttuso trial focusing on sleep domains reported that gabapentin significantly improved the sleep quality subdomain (p=0.03), but not the sleep efficiency or daily disturbance subdomains.79 See Tables D3.6.-.7.